 - Modernize government to meet national challenges more efficiently

 Vectrus is a leading provider of global service solutions in the areas of information technology and network communication services, as well as facility and logistics services.

-This company's no fledgling start-up; it has been around since 1945.
+This company's no-fledgling startup has been around since 1945.
 And it's tackled some of the world's most difficult communications and logistics challenges.
-The majority of its management team and more than 35 percent of its employees are military veterans.
+The majority of its management team and more than 35% of its employees are military veterans.

 Vectrus operates in 18 countries across four continents, in both stable and unstable environments, employing approximately 5,000-plus people and managing more than 7,250 subcontractor personnel.

 Gavin de Becker & Associates is an esteemed high-end personal security company providing services to at-risk public figures both stateside and overseas.

 According to its website, GDBA protects several thousand clients, including more than 90 of the world's most prominent families and at-risk individuals.
 It provides consultation on security programs and protective coverage at home, during travel and at public appearances.

 GDBA investigates and assesses threats, and manages cases of inappropriate pursuit.
 It provides all services related to safety and privacy, including travel logistics and safety, background screening of clients' prospective employees and training of clients' staffs in security awareness.